pUrGe12/MLBxG-extension/README.md

 - [x] See if we can incorporate the curve of the ball during the pitch... (this we did using parabolic trajectory calculations)
 - [ ] Write the readme for the math and the implementation of speed calculation precisely!
 Explain the use of scale factor precisely
 - [ ] Create a schedule parser
+- [ ] We'll probably have to switch from yolo to EfficientDet cause yolo is not google's.

 How do we compare swings?
 Will have to learn...